anto-sch/interview-study/public/as-euler-study-part-1/assets/tutorial2.md

 ##### First Cue: Highlighting

 The first type of clue is the color coding of the task text.
 The "if" and "then" parts of the premises and the conclusion are highlighted in color.
 If two parts are highlighted in the same color, they are either the same statements or a statement and its negation.
+In case an if-part or then-part is negated, the corresponding text is <ins>underlined</ins>.
 An example:

 "To be <mark style="background-color: #874fff88">allowed to buy alcohol in Germany</mark>, you must <mark style="background-color: #24CB7188">be of legal age</mark>.
 Anyone <ins><mark style="background-color: #FF723788">under the age of 18</mark></ins> is considered a <ins><mark style="background-color: #24CB7188">minor</mark></ins>.
 Anyone who is <mark style="background-color: #874fff88">allowed to buy alcohol in Germany</mark> must be <mark style="background-color: #FF723788">18 years of age or older</mark>."

-This cue is intended to help you reliably identify the if-then form of declarative sentences, even in cases where negations are present.
-In case an if-part or then-part is negated, the corresponding text is <ins>underlined</ins>.
+*Why is this important?* This cue is intended to help you reliably identify the if-then form of declarative sentences, even in cases where negations are present.

 ##### Second Cue: Euler Diagrams